Today's Articles

 *William Morgan was born on this date in 1921.
 He was a Black dentist and Tuskegee Airman.

 William Bethel Morgan Jr. was from Wyano, Pennsylvania (Westmoreland County), a small coal mining community.
-His father was William Bethel Morgan, Sr., a coal miner, and his mother was Susie Harris Morgan a farmer.
+His father was William Bethel Morgan, Sr., a coal miner; his mother was a farmer, Susie Harris Morgan.
 When he was 8, in 1929, his father died in a Wyano coal mining accident.
-Young Morgan and his mother moved onto a farm in Yukon, Pennsylvania as the only Black family in town.
+Young Morgan and his mother moved onto a farm in Yukon, Pennsylvania, as the only Black family in town.

 He volunteered for the service in 1943 and, after a long battery of tests, got “in line” as a pre-aviation cadet in 1944.
 He waited a year for a class to be formed.
 Even though his grades in high school were very good, the tests were very hard.
 Only 35 out of 537 made it into flight training, and Morgan was one of them.
 The service was the first experience he got to be around other Black people.
 He said the experience was incredible.
 He would say, “I learned a lot about life after meeting the cream of the crop of the black race.
 I saw what we could make of ourselves.”

 Around 1980, after 12 years in a successful practice, Dr. Morgan accepted a dental position at the Regional Treatment Center in Fergus Falls, Minnesota.
 After retirement, Morgan pursued his hobbies of hunting, fishing, and as a Ham Radio operator, and volunteered at the local humane society.
-From Pennsylvania, through the deep South to rural Minnesota, Morgan and his family maintained dignity and strength in the face of racial indifference.
+From Pennsylvania, through the deep South to rural Minnesota, Morgan and his family maintained dignity and strength despite racial indifference.

 Dr. William Bethel Morgan died on December 30, 2006, in Minneapolis.